Phils1993/SPI-2-API-Hub/README.md

 That Week again has getDays() → and now we’re in an infinite loop 🔁

 💥 Boom → StackOverflowError / Infinite recursion

+### 🧠 Why mappers?

+DTOs are used to:

+Control what data leaves or enters your API (avoid infinite recursion / sensitive data).

+Simplify serialization to JSON.

+Avoid leaking JPA entities to your frontend or API consumers.

+So the mapper’s job is simply to:

+Convert Entity → DTO for sending data.

+Convert DTO → Entity for saving data

+### 🧩 Recommended mapper structure

+You can make one mapper per aggregate:

+WeekMapper

+DayMapper

+DayExerciseMapper

+ExerciseMapper

+They’ll call each other to avoid circular logic